In re Ah Lung: Decision

-On September 24, 1883, the United States Circuit Court for the Districts of California issued its decision to deny release of Ah Lung from detention.
+On September 24, 1883, the United States Circuit Court for the Northern District of California issued its decision to deny release of Ah Lung from detention.
 Justice Stephen Johnson Field authored the decision while "riding" the now-abolished circuit courts.

-Ah Lung argued he was a British subject of Hong Kong, not a Chinese subject, and therefore his detention was unlawful because British subjects are not within the ambit of the Chinese Exclusion Act.

-In his opinion, Field initially remarked that it is within Congress's power to legislate immigration matters.
-Although not explicitly stated, Field referred to Congress's Commerce Clause authority.

-He reasoned that the Chinese Exclusion's Act legislative intent was to prohibit more than merely "subjects of China" and was to extend to general immigration of Chinese-ethnic laborers.
+Ah Lung argued he was a British subject of Hong Kong, not a Chinese subject, and thus was being unlawfully detained under the Chinese Exclusion Act.
+Justice Field disagreed, he reasoned that the Chinese Exclusion's Act legislative intent was to prohibit more than merely "subjects of China" and was to extend to general immigration of Chinese-ethnic laborers.
 Field noted that the Burlingame Treaty used "citizens or subjects of foreign Powers," while its 1880 modification referenced "the immigration of Chinese."
-Therefore, despite the Act's conflicting language with the earlier Burlingame Treaty's, Congress could pass acts to regulate immigration of all the Chinese race, provided that the repealing act "relate[s] to subjects which the constitution has placed under that legislative power."

-Since Ah Lung was a British subject, his detention could potentially conflict with treaties between the United States and Britain.
-However, Field dismissed this concern, pointing out that foreign nations with U.S. treaties could object by filing a complaint to the executive department.
-Field further wrote that courts are not concerned with such complaints.
+Since Ah Lung was a British subject, he further argued his detention could conflict with treaties between the United States and Britain.
+Justice Field disagreed, reasoning that Britain could object by filing a diplomatic complaint to the executive branch.

 Drawing context from within the Act itself, Field found "Chinese laborer" adequately encompassed both every Chinese laborer and person.
 First, Field highlighted that the Act made it a misdemeanor for vessel owners to bring "any Chinese laborer, from any foreign port or place."
 Second, the Act mandated removal of "any Chinese person found unlawfully within the United States...to the country from whence he came."

 Therefore, the Court concluded that the Act's immigration restriction applied to all Chinese laborers, regardless of their country of departure.
 Ah Lung was ordered to "return[] to the ship from which he was taken."

 Impact

 In 1884, Congress amended the Chinese Exclusion Act, changing the "Chinese laborer" language to "all persons of the Chinese race," thus codifying the Ah Lung decision.
-Some academics have speculated that the circuit split between courts for cases such as Ah Lung and other courts, such as Massachusetts' in United States v.
-Douglas, 17 F. 634, was the reason for such amendments.

-Further, some legal commentators have highlighted In re Ah Lung's decision demonstrates federal courts' racialized understanding of the Chinese, with ancestry dominating national origin for the purpose of the Act's exclusion.
-Nikolas Bowie, a Harvard Law School professor, noted that Justice Field's decision reflected Field's personal views and concerns about Chinese migrants.
+It is believed that the circuit split between courts for cases such as Ah Lung and other courts, such as Massachusetts' in United States v.
+Douglas, 17 F. 634, was the reason for the amendments.
+Ah Lung interpreted the Chinese Exclusion Act through an ethnic focus on Chinese people while Douglas focused on Chinese nationality.
+Nikolas Bowie, argued that Justice Field's decision reflected his personal views and concerns about Chinese migrants.